How Technology Improves the Caregiver Experience

 “Organizations that score in the top quartile for employee engagement have almost double the success (composite financial, customer, retention, safety, quality, and absenteeism metrics) than those in the bottom quartile.”

-So, how can community leaders enable and promote the caregiver experience?
+So, how can community leaders enable and promote the caregiver experience and promote the caregiver experiences that match caregiver duties to skills?
 The answer includes technology and data-driven solutions.

 The Challenge of Disengagement and Caregiver Turnover

 Many caregivers are dissatisfied with the job when challenges go unresolved.
 A common sentiment amongst those who exit the industry is that they’re underpaid, overworked, and feel as if they’re not actually making a significant impact on healthcare outcomes.
+All these reasons can lead to caregiver burnout.
 This is why senior living communities have one of the highest employee turnover rates of any industry in the country.

-For instance, in 20171, the turnover rate reached a whopping 75%, with the average cost to replace an employee ranging from $3,500-$5,000.
-For organizations with more than 100 direct-care employees, employee turnover might cost them as much as $400,000 annually.
+For instance, in 2017, the turnover rate reached a whopping 75%, with the average cost to replace an employee ranging from $3,500-$5,000.
+For organizations with more than 100 senior care employees, employee turnover might cost them as much as $400,000 annually.

 But the damage of a poor caregiver experience isn’t limited to just your bottom line.
-Caregiver turnover is detrimental to your community as a whole and can cause several problems:
+Caregiver turnover is detrimental to your community as a whole and can cause several problems for each resident that lives in your facility:

 - Compromising care